 Milwaukee is such a fun city to live in!
 Explore why we love Milwaukee here.

 Watch this short video to learn a bit about the department, from the perspective of a few graduate students:

-The list of which faculty members are accepting students into their lab for the 2023-2024 academic year is coming soon.
+The following faculty members are accepting students into their lab for the 2023-2024 academic year:

 Cellular and Molecular Biology